Réunion's most beautiful waterfalls - a must-see!

 You can also admire it on a 1-hour hike from Salazie.
 Or take a helicopter flight.

-In Salazie, from the road leading to the village, you can also admire the White waterfallone of the 3 largest waterfalls in France, after the Trou de Fer and the Cascade du Bras Magasin.
+In Salazie, from the road leading to the village, you can also admire the White waterfall, l'une des 3 plus grandes cascades de France, after the Trou de Fer and the Cascade du Bras Magasin.

 An enriching cultural visit to Salazie